pdivos/domsync/README.md

 ## Components

+Components are subclasses of ```domsync.Component``` and allow you to create a reusable group of elements.
+Each component takes a Document and an root_id as an input and adds it's elements on initialisation under the specified root element in the document.

 ### TableComponent

 The typical use case is a table of data that we want to update cell-by cell over websocket.